SegunAwe05/SegunAwe05/README.md

 ## Hello World! 👋
-I am Segun Awe, Information Science student at the Univeristy Of Maryland.
+I am Segun Awe, an Information Science student at the University Of Maryland.
 Using my coding skills to innovate and impact the world!
 - I love all things Swift
-- I am currently looking for a iOS dev internship for the summer of 2023.
+- I am currently looking for an iOS dev position for post-grad / entry-level opportunities.
 - You can reach me at segunawe05@gmail.com.

 ## 👨‍💻 Skills
 - 📱 Swift, Python, C++, C, Javascript
 - 🔨 Xcode, SwiftUI, UIkit, CocoaPods
 - 📅 MySQL, SQL, Firebase, Pandas
-- ⚙️ ROS, OpenCV, ZED, linux, Git
+- ⚙️ ROS, OpenCV, ZED, Linux, Git
 - 👷‍♂️ MVVM, MVC

 ## 🧠 Projects